ibm-cloud-docs/image-templates/import-encrypted-image-api.md

 {:table: .aria-labeledby="caption"}

-# Importing an encrypted image by using the SoftLayer API
+# Importing an encrypted image by using the IBM Cloud API
 {: #importing-an-encrypted-image-by-using-the-softlayer-api}

 You can use the {{site.data.keyword.slapi_short}} to import an encrypted image from {{site.data.keyword.cos_full}}
 and create an image template.
 When your image template is created, you can use it to provision instances.
 {:shortdesc}

 To limit access to only the information that is needed to complete the import task, authenticate with a service ID.
-The service ID should have access only to the encrypted image in IBM Cloud Object Storage that you want to import and the Key Protect instance where your root key is stored.
+The service ID needs access to only the encrypted image in IBM Cloud Object Storage that you want to import and the Key Protect instance where your root key is stored.

 The following python snippet shows an example of how you can access the [SoftLayer_Virtual_Guest_Block_Device_Template_Group ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://sldn.softlayer.com/reference/services/SoftLayer_Virtual_Guest_Block_Device_Template_Group/) API and use the